10 Things That Make Cops Cringe

-In the police academy, most recruits are taught that domestic violence calls are among the most dangerous calls to respond to because of the high level of emotion and the unknown factors involved.
+Most recruits are taught in the police academy that these calls are among the most dangerous.
+A high level of emotion and many unknown factors are involved.

 The stress of the call is bad enough.
 Add to that a victim who might be reluctant to press charges or who is less than cooperative out of fear of retaliation from the abuser, and it's easy to see why this would be a frustrating situation for someone who is sworn to serve and protect.

 Other Cops Giving the Profession a Bad Name

-We all know there are people working as police officers who shouldn't be.
-Despite a lengthy hiring process and rigorous background checks—including psychological exams and polygraphs—some people, unfortunately, fall through the cracks.
-Inevitably, most of these folks eventually expose themselves as the crooks they are, and often in a big way.
+We all know that there are people working as police officers who shouldn't be.
+Despite a lengthy hiring process and rigorous background checks—including psychological exams and polygraphs—some candidates unfortunately fall through the cracks.
+Regrettably, most of these individuals eventually expose themselves as the crooks they are, and often in a big way.

-The public rightly holds the police to a high ethical standard.
-When bad cops do bad things, they make headlines.
-They also make the good, honest, hard-working people who make up the majority of police officers look bad, too.
+A community rightly holds its police to a high ethical standard, and bad cops make headlines when they do bad things.
+They make the good, honest, hard-working police officers look bad, too.

 In the eyes of the public, when one officer does something bad, all officers have done something bad.
 Corrupt, crooked, ignorant, and rude cops all give the rest of the profession a bad name and make other officers cringe.

 Motorists Who Don't Move Over

-There are 50 states in the United States.
-Of them, 49 have laws requiring you to move over into the far lane and/or slow down when approaching or passing an emergency vehicle on the side of the road.
+The law requires that you move over into the far lane and/or slow down when you're approaching or passing an emergency vehicle on the side of the road.

-Why do we have these laws?
-Because, believe it or not, cops are far more afraid of traffic whizzing by at 70 miles per hour than they are of the bad guy who wants to hurt them.
-They know what to do with a bad guy; however, there's not much they can do to stop an inattentive or impaired or otherwise just bad-driving motorist cruising down the interstate.
+Believe it or not, cops are far more afraid of traffic whizzing by at 70 miles per hour than they are of a bad guy who wants to hurt them.
+They know how to handle the bad guy, but there's not much they can do to stop an inattentive, impaired, or otherwise bad driver who's cruising full-throttle down the interstate.